 Church of Our Blessed Lady of the Sablon

-Make your way back up the hill to visit Church of Our Blessed Lady of the Sablon (Église Notre-Dame du Sablon).
+After filling up on chocolate pralines, make your way back up the hill to visit Church of Our Blessed Lady of the Sablon (Église Notre-Dame du Sablon).

 Jardin du Petit Sablon

-Across the street and slightly uphill, is Jardin du Petit Sablon replaced the Saint John Hospital’s cemetery.
-Ten statues of intellectuals, artists, and political figures form a semicircle around the center fountain of Counts Edgmont and Horne, symbols of the resistance against former Spanish tyranny.
-Each pillar of the wrought iron fence that encloses the garden is unique and topped with statues representing historical professions.
+In 1890, Jardin du Petit Sablon replaced the Saint John Hospital’s cemetery.
+Of particular interest here is the ten statues of intellectuals, artists, and political figures that form a semicircle around the center fountain of Counts Edgmont and Horne.
+These symbols of the resistance against former Spanish tyranny stand atop the pillars and each pillar of the wrought iron fence that encloses the garden is unique and topped with statues representing historical professions.

 Royal Museums of Fine Arts of Belgium

-In addition to the ‘Rubens Room’, which displays more than 20 paintings by Rubens, the museum displays Flemish paintings.
+In addition to the ‘Rubens Room’, which displays more than 20 paintings by Rubens, the museum also displays Flemish paintings.
 Beyond the artwork, the interior architecture may be appreciated from the ground floor and the balcony of the building.

 Tip: You may choose to start your day with the Church of Our Blessed Lady of the Sablon, the Jardin du Petit Sablon and the Royal Museums of Fine Arts of Belium.
 Putting these before the Royal Palace will lesson the overall walking distance of the day.
 However, we enjoy seeing the more popular sights first thing in the morning, when the crowds are thinner.
 We felt these two sights were better placed at the end of our day, so we could see the palace and the city from the popular viewpoints at Mont des Arts first.

-Brussels, Day 2
+Brussels Sightseeing Itinerary, Day 2

 Parc du Cinquantenaire

 Tip: The sun rises to shine on the front of the arch, making for great pictures of the front of the gate.
 However, plan your visit accordingly because if the sun is shining brightly, it will cast a glare that makes it challenging to get a picture of the back of the arch.

 Extending from the sides of the arch are three museums: Autoworld, the Cinquantenair Museum, and the Royal Museum of the Armed Forces and Military History.
 Even if you don’t plan on visiting the museum, the Armed Forces and Military History museum has a free entry to the top of the arches.

-During the work week, tours are given nearly every hour to the Hemicycle.
+For visitors, during the work week, tours are given nearly every hour to the Hemicycle.
 It’s a free audio tour of the Hemicycle that's less than 30-minutes and takes place entirely in the Hemicycle.

 Inside this 14th century medieval gate is the Royal Museums of Art and History, a museum showcasing the medieval City of Brussels.
 Both the exterior and the interior will make you feel as if you’re stepping back in time!

 National Basilica of the Sacred Heart

-Another iconic destination in Brussels is Atomium.
-Built for the Expo 58, the 1958 Brussels World Fair.
+Atomium was built for Expo 58, the 1958 Brussels World Fair.
 It’s 102 meters tall and with tickets, visitors can take an elevator ride to levels 1 and 2 for the permanent exhibition (the story of the pavilion and Atomium), levels 3, 4, and 5 for the temporary exhibition, and to level 6 for the panoramic 360 view.